metanodreamer/metanodreamer/README.md

 <h1 align="center">Hey there! 👋 I'm Jack</h1>
 <p align="center">
-  <em>A Full-stack Web3 Developer crafting the next generation of DAOs.</em>
+  <em>A Full-stack Web3 Developer researching and crafting the next generation of DAOs.</em>
 </p>

 ---

 ### 🚀 About Me

-I'm a passionate **Full-stack Web3 Developer** focused on building the decentralized future.
+I'm a curious and driven **Full-stack Web3 Developer** committed to building the decentralized future.
 My mission?
-Empowering communities and fostering innovation through **Decentralized Autonomous Organizations (DAOs)** on the blockchain.
+Empowering communities and driving innovation through **Decentralized Autonomous Organizations (DAOs)** — not just by building them, but by **researching how they work**, scale, and govern.

+From technical implementation to governance dynamics, I’m deeply involved in understanding the systems that shape on-chain coordination.

-I build robust, scalable dApps using cutting-edge tools and technologies.
-Let’s shape the future of decentralization together!
+I build scalable, robust dApps with an eye for clean architecture and cutting-edge tooling.
+Let’s experiment, iterate, and shape Web3 together.

+---

+### 🔬 Current Research & Exploration

+- DAO governance frameworks & modular smart contract design
+- Tokenomics that incentivize sustainable participation
+- Decentralized identity and contribution reputation systems
+- Real-world coordination limits in on-chain ecosystems

 ---